What is Tennis Elbow?

 Tennis Elbow Treatment

 Most simple cases can be resolved with time away from the activity.
-But in more severe cases, we would recommend a conservative treatment plan, involving one or more of the following:
+In most cases of tennis elbow a combination of non-surgical treatments is effective.
+But in more severe cases, we would recommend a conservative treatment plan, following a thorough physical examination, involving one or more of the following:

 - Tennis elbow braces.